KeithSBB/lilypond-AAN-converter/README.md

 ## TODO
-  1. Simultaneous music is not processed correctly: bass and chord
-  2. Accordion compound chords - notation an issue in chord, could use just compound name like 7sus2
+  1. Accordion compound chords - just use compound name like 7sus2 (yet to be added).
+How these chords are produced is up to the performer.
-  3. Function to produce print text block of compound chord creation:  7sus2 = R maj + min+1 see Nydana's Accordion Resources: https://nydana.se/accordion.html#chordcombination
+  2. switch to optionally add chord text above chords
-  4. Russian translater:  converts basic chord symbols to cyrillic equivalents
+  3. Russian translater:  converts basic chord symbols to cyrillic equivalents